bobgrant04/beebyams/README.md

 uses files N O for help X to launch program CATDATx files SOFTREC, DINREC.

 P.RECMMC - records catalogues of multiple disks with crc value

+#2 Usage

+download mmc file to see if you are interested in system! please let me know of your experience esp if you just dive straight in (trying to make system drive by friendly for museum)

+# New collection
+In order to create a new collection - below assumes you are familiar with MMC files and how to add and remove disks from them

+create a new beeb.mmb

+add mmcmenu,process,rawdat,x-files
+type *magic on disk process to see  supported special file types use these with S and last last hex byte

+add required disks

+optional rename disks using p.dinren on process this is good as makes a collection easily identifiable and prevents name clashes

+take any of the existing $.XXX.csv files use as a template

+select the first disk - look at !boot to see the structure record the launch file for into csv file
+If a game has a generic title then its fine to add two entries for the same game (i.e. snapper and pac-man) do this in prefence to (pac-man) as there is little horizontal screen real eastate) repeat until complete

+save csv AS A TAB DELIMINATED FILE (sorry to shout!)

+add newly created file to rawdat

+run p.processs on disk process with newly created csv using the 'V' option -this will ensure that you have a clean data set correct CSV file as required (i.e. - or _)

+run p.process on disk process with newly created csv using the 'M' option run p.process on disk process with newly created csv using the 'MF' option to force use of csv details (will ask for each one)

+run p.process with T option
+Add details to collections.xlsx run mmcmenu to see results (scan through to see if happy)

+copy modified collection files into the disc collection directory (not mmcmenu,process,rawdat,x-files)

+DONE!

+# Creating an MMC for use

+In order to create an MMC with multiple collections look at collections.xlsx decide on collections to use create a new MMC with mmcmenu,process,rawdat,x-files disks on it Copy the collection disks onto MMC - note you do not have to have complete collections! create new spreadsheet ($.mmc,csv) open first collection csv and add to file sort in order you want them displayed repeat until your collections are all added
+N.B.  for an MMC containing the CBM collection,cheats,roms I would combine CBM and cheats sort by title then add roms added in its own order so roms will show at the end otherwise dfs stuff will appear near defender